Clinical & Community Impact

 For more than two decades, my work has focused on helping people protect strength, mobility, metabolic health, and heart and brain function so they can remain active, independent, and capable as they age.

-That work has taken place across cardiac rehabilitation, oncology and cancer survivorship programs, metabolic and diabetes support, neurological and balance training, workplace wellness, and media education — and its impact is reflected in the experiences of the physicians I’ve partnered with and the individuals I’ve worked alongside.
-Their words appear below.
+That work has taken place across cardiac rehabilitation, oncology and cancer survivorship programs, metabolic and diabetes support, neurological and balance training, and community health education.
+Its impact is reflected in the experiences of the physicians I’ve partnered with and the individuals I’ve worked alongside.

 The Lens Behind the Work